 Decadent Old-Fashioned Homemade Eggnog is incredibly easy to make and so dang tasty!
 Wonderfully thick, creamy and spiced, this recipe is gonna give that store-bought option a run for its money!
-If you love this, definitely try it with my Eggnog French Toast, Hot Buttered Rum, and Buttered Rum Eggnog Cake!

 It’s eggnog season and I couldn’t resist throwing my own recipe into the ring!
 All year, I look forward to drinking eggnog during the holidays.
 This luscious milk-based, nutmeg-infused drink is one of the best parts of Christmas.
 To me, having a glass of warm, spiced eggnog is just as traditional as decorating a tree or watching the first snowfall.

 Eggnog is one of those things where either you absolutely love it or you can’t stand it.
 And y’all, I get it.
 But if you’ve ever had real, homemade eggnog, you’re guaranteed to be a fan.
 This version is unapologetically rich and boozy in the most celebratory of ways.

 It’s time to turn up the Charlie Brown Christmas Album (my favorite), zip up the footie PJs and enjoy a cup (or two) of indulgently smooth Homemade Eggnog.
 You’re welcome.

 Perks and Highlights of the Best Eggnog Recipe

 Key Flavor: Creamy with a hint of spice and everything nice